terra-farm/terraform-provider-virtualbox/README.md

 - An image file is a tarball file in format '.tar.gz', '.tar.bz2' or '.tar.xz'.
 - An image tarball should contain atleast one virtual disk files, for now only ".vdi' and '.vmdk' is supported.
 You can run 'VBoxManage clonehd' to convert formats.
-- All virtual disk files in the image will be attached to the same SATA controller in **alphabet** order, so organize them properly before making the tarball.
+- All virtual disk files in the image will be attached to the same SATA controller in **alphabet** order, so name them properly before making the tarball.
 - VirtualBox Guest Addition **must** be installed and running in the guest OS, as the IP address is retrieved via it.
 If you have a better approach which does not require Guest Addition, please write to me, or better, send a PR.

 # TODO